-IAM Meets The Extended Enterprise
+IAM Extended Enterprise

 Company boundaries are blurring as businesses interact closely and utilize online services in growing numbers.
 Business ecosystems include different stakeholders including customers, partners, and subcontractors to owners and investors.
 Each stakeholder has their own business processes, infrastructure, and identities.
 As the number of external stakeholders grows, so, too, does the need to better manage these identities.